simolus3/drift/docs/pages/docs/Other engines/web.md

 ---
 data:
   title: Web
-  description: Experimental support for drift and webapps.
+  description: Drift support in Flutter and Dart web apps.
 template: layouts/docs/single
 path: web/
 ---

+{% assign snippets = "package:drift_docs/snippets/engines/web.dart.excerpt.json" | readString | json_decode %}

+Using modern browser APIs such as WebAssembly and the Origin-Private File System API, you can use drift databases when compiling your apps to the web.
+Just like the core drift APIs, web support is platform-agnostic:
-You can experimentally use drift in Dart webapps.
-Drift web supports Flutter Web, AngularDart, plain `dart:html` or any other web framework.
+Drift web supports Flutter Web, AngularDart, plain `dart:html` or any other Dart web framework.

-## Compatibility check

-To quickly check which storage implementation drift would chose, the drift worker is also embedded on this page.
-You can click on this button to see the results.
+{% block "blocks/alert" title="Compatibility check"  %}
+This page includes a tiny drift database compiled to JavaScript.
+You can use it to verify drift works in the Browsers you want to target.
+Clicking on the button will start a feature detection run, so you can see which file system implementation drift would pick on this browser and which web APIs are missing.

 <button class="btn btn-light" id="drift-compat-btn">Check compatibility</button>